neu-pdi/CS3100-Spring-2026/labs/lab10-usability.md

 ---

 :::info Check-in #2
-**Is your `REFLECTION.md` complete?** Make sure you have at least 6 issues across at least 4 heuristics, and that each issue has all five fields filled in.
+**Is your `REFLECTION.md` complete?** Make sure you have at least 6 issues across at least 4 heuristics, and that each issue has all six fields filled in.
 Pick the 1–2 most interesting issues to share with the class.
 :::

 ---